ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

     import Containers                 -- We bring in both the unqualified *and* qualified names.

-    import Containers ( module Map    -- Or, alternatively, , module Set)   -- ..if we want to be explicit about the qualified names. import Containers hiding
+    import Containers ( module Map as LMap  -- Or, alternatively, , module Set as LSet) -- ..if we want to be explicit about the qualified names. import Containers hiding
                       ( module Map    -- ..or, even, explicitly negative.
                       , module Set)